tellor-io/tellor.ioX/README.md

    `npm install`

-   \*\*Note we are using node 12.x in the production environment.

-2. Create the .env file and fillout the variables

-   `cp .env.sample .env`

-3. Start the server
+2. Start the server

    `npm start`

 4. Open a browser: http://localhost:3000

+[BELOW IS FROM PREVIOUS VERSION:]

 ### App structure